 - Expand and improve child nutrition programs in schools and early childhood education programs

-- Currently participate in the Child and Adult Care Food Program (CACFP)
+- Currently participating in the Child and Adult Care Food Program (CACFP)

 - Are Step Ahead Recognition System (STARS) providers

-- Serve infants and toddlers in the program
+- Serve infants and toddlers in their program

 How to Apply